Data Types

 A tuple is a user-defined data structure consisting of a fixed sequence of base type variables.

-Tuple types can be created and named using a TYPEDEF
+Tuple types can be created and named using a TYPEDEF statement.

 Tuples must be defined first, before any other statements in a query.